-The CET has been involved in the design, protocol development and running of a number of high-profile transplant trials, including a pivotal role in the ongoing COPE project.
+The CET is been involved in the design, protocol development and running of a number of high-profile transplant trials.

 Through our partnership with ESOT, we also offer free help and advice to members in the design of their upcoming trials.